talon-one/talon_go/docs/ApplicationSession.md

 `func (o *ApplicationSession) SetDiscounts(v map[string]float32)`

 SetDiscounts gets a reference to the given map[string]float32 and assigns it to the Discounts field.

+### GetTotalDiscounts

+`func (o *ApplicationSession) GetTotalDiscounts() float32`

+GetTotalDiscounts returns the TotalDiscounts field if non-nil, zero value otherwise.

+### GetTotalDiscountsOk

+`func (o *ApplicationSession) GetTotalDiscountsOk() (float32, bool)`

+GetTotalDiscountsOk returns a tuple with the TotalDiscounts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTotalDiscounts

+`func (o *ApplicationSession) HasTotalDiscounts() bool`

+HasTotalDiscounts returns a boolean if a field has been set.

+### SetTotalDiscounts

+`func (o *ApplicationSession) SetTotalDiscounts(v float32)`

+SetTotalDiscounts gets a reference to the given float32 and assigns it to the TotalDiscounts field.

 ### GetTotal